jpspence/DDiMAPpublic/README.md

-make            # Compiles all the source code, generate executable make setup      # This will download all the dependencies make test       # TODO: Runs all the unit tests for the project make clean      # Removes everything
+make            # Compiles all the source code, generate executable make setup      # This will download all the dependencies make clean      # Removes everything

 ```